andi-nl/ANDI-Webservices/README.md

 ```

-## If everything goes well the following example output of this webservice should be visible below in the `Postman` client.
+## If everything goes well the following example output of this webservice should be visible.

 ```javascript
 [